 At the beginning of each phase of the NIST Risk Management Framework (RMF) program leveraged in this document, an Implementation Summary table has been included where the authors of this document can report on the overall implementation and operationalization of the associated phase of the program.
 This table includes four (4) key pieces of information:

-Implementation Status – describes the status of the operationalization of the controls
+Implementation Status – describes the status of the operationalization of the controls.

 Responsible Role – the title of the organizational role responsible for ensuring the implementation and operationalization of the plan as well as maintaining and updating this section of the plan.
 Note: Titles are used in lieu of personnel names as the role should still be responsible with staff turnover.